 Affiliates of our general partner conduct businesses and activities of their own in which we have no economic interest.
 If these separate activities are significantly greater than our activities, there could be material competition for the time and effort of certain of the officers and employees who provide services to our general partner.
-Generally, the officers of our general partner spend substantially all of their time managing our business and affairs.
-However, our general partner's treasurer currently is required to devote substantial time to the affairs of Sunoco, Inc. or its affiliates and is compensated by them for the services rendered to them.
+With one exception, the officers of our general partner spend substantially all of their time managing our business and affairs.
+However, our general partner's treasurer currently is required to devote time to the affairs of Sunoco, Inc. or its affiliates and is compensated by them for the services rendered to them.

-We will reimburse our general partner and its affiliates for expenses.
+We will reimburse the general partner and its affiliates for expenses.

-We will reimburse our general partner and its affiliates for costs incurred in managing and operating us, including costs incurred in rendering staff and support services to us.
-The partnership agreement provides that our general partner will determine the expenses that are allocable to us in good faith.
+We will reimburse the general partner and its affiliates for costs incurred in managing and operating us, including costs incurred in rendering corporate staff and support services to us.
+Our partnership agreement provides that the general partner will determine the expenses that are allocable to us in any reasonable manner determined by the general partner in its sole discretion.